quangdaon/quangdao.com/src/posts/blog/2024-04-04-april-fools-hires.md

 It wasn't until after putting in all that work when I finally decided that it was time to gather my accomplices.
 While everyone was on board before I even before I explained what the plan was, we quickly came across an issue that I had not considered and it was a hurdle I could not overcome.
 We would need a license for these Microsoft Teams bot accounts.
 And we would have needed to purchase the licenses for a whole year.

 So the Teams bot idea unfortunately ended up being scrapped.
 But that was not the end of it, because I had a backup idea.
 I had mentioned earlier that creating a ChatGPT chatbot was "surprisingly very easy."
 It was so easy in fact, that I was willing to do it again, in a different language.
 But you'll have to tune in next week to learn more about that 😉

+Until then, you can check out the .NET console version of this chatbot over [on GitHub](https://github.com/quangdaon/CharacterChatbot).
+The work I've started to implement to connect with Teams is in [a separate branch](https://github.com/quangdaon/CharacterChatbot/tree/teams).